accordproject/techdocs/DEVELOPERS.md

 * [Node.js v10.16.0 'Dubnium' (LTS)][node]: We use Node to generate the documentation, run a development web server, run tests, and generate distributable files.
-Depending on your system, you can install Node either from source or as a pre-packaged bundle.
+Depending on your system, you can install Node either from the source or as a pre-packaged bundle.

   We recommend using [nvm][nvm] (or [nvm-windows][nvm-windows])
   to manage and install Node.js, which makes it easy to change the version of Node.js per project.